Last updated by Sascha Brockel on 13 December 2022

-Expected Reading Time: 9 minutes
+Expected Reading Time: 8 minutes

 In times like these, when heating costs are skyrocketing, it is even more worthwhile to regulate your energy consumption.
 Not everyone lives in a perfectly insulated house and therefore needs to turn up the heating less often and less.
 Tado makes it possible with its smart radiator thermostats to regulate the temperature to the degree.
 If you also use the Tado Auto-Assist, you can save a lot of energy.
 It should be said in advance that this post is not paid advertising.

-I've been using three Tado radiator thermostats for just over a year now and I'm very satisfied.
-Especially in winter, you look forward to coming home and not standing in a freezing chamber while showering.
-However, there was always a catch.
-The whole thing was only automated and "smart" with a Tado Auto-Assist subscription for €24.99 a year or €2.99 a year.
-If you still have an old Tado Bridge with V2, the subscription is free.
-Anyone who, like me, then bought a starter package with a V3 Bridge is left holding the bag.
+I have been using three Tado radiator thermostats for a little over a year now and am very satisfied.
+Especially in winter, I'm looking forward to coming home and not standing in a freezer while taking a shower.
+However, the whole thing always had a catch.
+Automated and "smart" ran the whole thing only with a Tado Auto-Assist subscription for € 24.99 a year or € 2.99 a year.
+Who still has an old Tado Bridge with V2, the subscription is free.
+All those who, like me, bought a starter package with a V3 Bridge afterwards, look down the tube.

 With a price of €170 for the bridge and three thermostats, that's not exactly pleasing, since the purchase is already not that cheap and you have to save at least €26 per year in heating costs through the subscription and the Auto-Assist to get any benefit at all.
 There are definitely cheaper alternatives, but Tado appealed to me the most visually and the geofencing functionality makes a big difference.
 The same goes for the window-open detection, which works without additional sensors on the windows.
 Accordingly, it would be nice to be able to use the whole thing for free, right?